tskit-dev/msprime/docs/tutorial.rst

    above the "real" root (this would happen if one of the trees had already coalesced in the forwards-time simulation).

-For these reason it is usually better to remove this redundancy from your computed tree sequence.
-Luckily, this is easily done using the :meth:`.TreeSequence.simplify` method:
+For these reasons it is usually better to remove this redundancy from your computed tree sequence which is easily done using the :meth:`.TreeSequence.simplify` method:

 .. code-block:: python